frimtec/pikett-assist/README.md

 #### Calendar filter

-Defines one specific or all of your calenders, that should be used to look for on-call events.
+Defines one specific or all of your calendars, that should be used to look for on-call events.

 #### Event filter